snippetdrop/snippetdrop-vscode/README.md

 ## Installation

-Install through VS Code extensions.
+1. Install through VS Code extensions.
 Search for `SnippetDrop`.
+2. Click the SnippetDrop icon in the left sidebar to open your SnippetDrop dashboard.
+3. Follow on-screen instructions to login with GitHub.

 ## Sending Snippets